-The subjects comprise a detached villa located within the Old Cathcart district of Glasgow where surrounding properties are similar in both age and character.
+The subjects comprise a semi-detached villa located within the Clarkston district of Glasgow, where surrounding properties are similar in both age and character.

-Adequate local shopping, educational and public transport facilities are available close-by.
+Adequate local shopping, educational and transport facilities are available close by.

-The subjects generally were seen to be in a relatively basic state of repair and would benefit from future upgrading and modernisation works.
+The subjects generally were seen to be in a fair state of repair although future upgrading and modernisation works would prove beneficial.